-However, if you’re a small company looking to grow, or an enterprise-level business, Cloud Cover Music is the recommended legal solution for background music and audio advertising.
-With thousands of locations in the US and Canada playing Cloud Cover Music, the company seamlessly manages the operational, IT, and legal challenges related to installing and operating a music service for companies that simply want to focus on their brand and customers that come to know it.
+If you are a small company looking to grow or an enterprise-level business, Cloud Cover Music is the recommended legal solution for background music and audio advertising.
+With thousands of locations in the U.S. and Canada playing Cloud Cover Music, we seamlessly manage the operational, IT, and legal challenges related to installing and operating a music service for companies that simply want to focus on their brand and customers who come to know it.

 - Elevator Going Down: The Story of Muzak.
 (September 27, 2012).
 Red Bull Music Academy Daily.